-If you are wondering what to do in Sofia Bulgaria, then I have great news for you.
-It is a fantastic destination for independent travellers as Sofia has many things to do and is a safe city for solo female travellers.
+If you are wondering what to do in Sofia, Bulgaria, I have great news for you.
+It is a fantastic destination for independent travellers as there are many things to do in Sofia and is a safe city for solo female travellers.

-The capital city of Bulgaria is known ancient Roman ruins, mineral springs and the biggest Orthodox Church in the Balkans.
+The capital city of Bulgaria is known for its ancient Roman ruins, mineral springs and the biggest Orthodox Church in the Balkans.
 The city has over 7,000 years of history.
-It goes all the way back to the Roman Empire when the city was once called Serdica.
+It goes back to the Roman Empire when the city was called Serdica.
 Moreover, Bulgaria was once a socialist republic from 1944 to 1989.

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.